A couple of weeks ago, a reader of this website requested an article about color-selection components. So Ed – this one’s for you 🙂

 com.mathworks.mlwidgets.graphics.ColorDialogis the control used by Matlab for color selection in Matlab’s property inspector for Matlab handle objects.
 It can be displayed as either a modal dialog window or an embedded panel component:

 com.mathworks.hg.util.dColorChooseris another control, which presents a panel grid of selectable colors:

 Some final notes

 It is fortunate to have such a wide selection of available components, although it is a pity that they are not fully documented and supported.
 Of course, there are many other 3rd-party color-selection components available, and these can also be integrated in your GUI – today I have only briefly discussed a few relevant built-in components.

 Color-selection controls can also be embedded as sub-components in other GUI controls.
 For example, color-selection cells within data tables:

 A more detailed report

-I have prepared a 20-page report about using color-selection components in Matlab, which greatly expands on the above.
-This report is available for a small fee here (please allow up to 48 hours for email delivery).
+I have prepared a 20-page PDF report about using color-selection components in Matlab, which greatly expands on the above.
+This report is available for $19 here (please allow up to 48 hours for email delivery).